Last Updated on: 1st November 2023, 05:00 pm

 There’s an isotonic solution that vets can use called Lactated Ringer’s Solution (LRS), although some studies have found that 5% dextrose is as effective for rehydrating parrots.

 There are various methods for administering fluid.
 Of course, providing it through the mouth is the least invasive, but it’s often too late if the parrot is severely dehydrated.

-Your vet will administer the fluids over 24-48 hours, and maintenance fluid is then provided over several days or weeks.
+Other methods include subcutaneous (injected into the fat under the skin) and intravenous (injected directly into the vein).
+A vet will administer the fluids over 24-48 hours, and maintenance fluid is then provided over several days or weeks.

 Dehydration can be hard to identify.
 Monitor the parrot’s food consumption, elimination habits, mood, behavior, and eye health to ensure everything is normal.